Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project

-The edge residual $J$ definition takes into account the error on the Neumann boundary data approximation, but it does not take into account the error on the Dirichlet boundary data.
-As a consequence, the Bank--Weiser estimator does not take into account the contribution of the Dirichlet boundary data approximation.
-For a detailed discussion on a priori and a posteriori error estimation with inhomogeneous Dirichlet boundary conditions see \cite{bartels_inhomogeneous_2004}.
-Finally, on the cell $T$ the local Bank--Weiser estimator $\eta_{\bw,T}$ is defined by
+Note, the definition of the edge residual $J$ takes into account the error on the Neumann boundary data approximation.
+The Dirichlet boundary data approximation has to be incorporated to the linear system during the solve of \cref{eq:bw_local_error_equation}, as well will see later.
+For a detailed discussion on a priori and a posteriori error estimation with inhomogeneous Dirichlet boundary conditions see \cite{Aurada2013,bartels_inhomogeneous_2004}.